gentilijuanmanuel/bulls-eye/README.md

 # Bull's Eye
-A simple game to play with Swift and iOS! 🔴⚪️
+A simple game to get started with Swift and iOS! 🔴⚪️

 ## Description